 Phone: (+32) (0) 4.366.50.84

-The research of Mathieu Denoel’s team aims at determining the characteristics and more particularly the determinism of diversity patterns in amphibians.
+The research of Mathieu Denoel’s team aims at determining the characteristics and more particularly the determinism of diversity patterns in freshwater organisms, particularly amphibians.
 A special focus is given on phenotypic plasticity and polyphenisms, such as facultative paedomorphosis (retention of gills at the adult stage versus metamorphosis).
 The benefits of life in the aquatic and terrestrial environments are characterized in link with the evolution of simple and complex life cycles.
 The approach is multidisplinary in behavioural and evolutionary ecology but also in landscape ecology, demography and population dynamics, biogeography, morphology, and genetics.
 The study integrates both lab experiments in controlled environments and field sampling and observations in a large range of habitats and geographic areas.
-The research program is not only fundamental but embedded in a biological conservation framework to explain adaptation and decline of amphibians at the inter and intraspecific levels.
+The research program is not only fundamental but embedded in a biological conservation framework to explain adaptation and decline of native species at the inter and intraspecific levels.
 More broadly, the entire aquatic and terrestrial communities associated with pond and lake environments are considered in trophic and molecular studies.
 A special focus is done on the effects of climate change (drying) and the introduction of invasive alien species (fish and amphibians).
 More on this research can be found in the webpage on research projects.

 Main study species: Ambystoma tigrinum, Anguilla anguilla, Calotriton asper, Carassius auratus, Ceratophrys stolzmanni, Ichthyosaura alpestris, Lissotriton graecus, Lissotriton helveticus, Lissotriton vulgaris, Rana temporaria, Pelobates fuscus, Pelobates syriacus, Pelophylax ridibundus, Salamandra salamandra, Triturus cristatus, Triturus marmoratus.

 Methodology: standardized field surveys, multi-scale ecological modeling, development of behavioural markers such as video-tracking, experiments in controlled conditions, trophic ecology analyses.

 15 last publications